hennesb/all-things-isam/README.md

 ## Getting Started
 1. Navigate to the docker directory and run `./start-isam.sh`
-2. This should start the ISAM configuration appliance
+2. This should start the ISAM configuration appliance, found at [https://localhost:9443/core/login](https://localhost:9443/core/login)
 ![ISAM Login Page](/images/isam-login.png )